nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   specifying any participants after it.

 Examples:
-*  `editevent 1 sp/CHE` Edits the sport of the first currently-displayed event to be `Chess`.
+*  `editevent 1 sp/Chess` Edits the sport of the first currently-displayed event to be `Chess`.
-*  `editevent 2 sp/BBW pa/` Edits the sport of the second currently-displayed event to be `Basketball Women` and clears all existing participants.
+*  `editevent 2 sp/Basketball Women pa/` Edits the sport of the second currently-displayed event to be `Basketball Women` and clears all existing participants.

 ### Deleting an event : `deleteevent`